Sue can be hired for a variety of venues, including libraries, retreats, conferences,

 tv shows, pop culture, etc. They're multiple choice and, like the TV game, the "contestant" can "ask the audience," phone a friend, or get a 50/50.
 This is a real hoot and gets the whole room going.

 -Senorita Sumac: A wild and crazy fortune teller who flits about the room with her crystal ball that only she can tune, like a TV set.
-The fun part is that she really does drop psychic insights to people around the room and leaves them scratching their head when she suddenly must exit in time to "watch I Love Lucy" on the suspicious crystal ball.
+The fun part is that she really does drop psychic insights to people around the room and leaves them scratching their heads when she suddenly must exit in time to "watch I Love Lucy" on the suspicious crystal ball.

 -Fairy Godmother: For the grown-ups.
 Sue grants wishes as she tells tales relevant to your theme.